 - How to format numbers, dates, ... in a custom Visual

-- Package and deploy a custom Visual
+- Packaging and deploying a custom Visual

 Developing for the Power BI platform is an intensive 3-day training targeted at developers.
 In this course, participants will learn how to develop custom applications on top of Power BI.

 This course is intended for developers who would like to develop custom applications for the Power BI platform.
 Participants should have a basic understanding of Power BI Desktop and the Power BI Service.
-Participants should be experienced software developers.